Chinese New Year's Eve 2023, Celebrations

 Top Chinese New Year's Eve Traditions

 Chinese New Year's eve is the big day for ringing out the old and ringing in the new.
-With the development of the economy, some traditional customs have gradually disappeared, some new ways of celebration appeared.
+With the development of the economy, some traditional customs have gradually disappeared, and some new ways of celebration appeared.
 Here are the top 8 traditions of Chinese New Year's eve.

-1. Having a big dinner with Family
+1. Having a Big Dinner with Family

 Chinese New Year's eve is the reunion day for every Chinese family.
 With a 7-day public holiday, all Chinese people would try their best to go back home no matter how far they live.